awslabs/amazon-timestream-connector-prometheus/serverless/DEVELOPER_README.md

 1. Open the [AWS management console](https://console.aws.amazon.com/iam) for AWS IAM.
 2. Click `Users`.
 3. Click `Create User`.
-4. Enter `TimestreamPrometheusDeployment` in the `User name` dialog box.
+4. Enter `TimestreamPrometheusDeployment` in the `User name` dialogue box.
 5. Click `Next`.
 6. Click `Attach policies directly`.
 7. Search for the policy `TimestreamPrometheusDeploymentPolicy` and select the box next to the policy.